imroyroyyy/2023/venom_main.md

 Jinsol watches the two of them from her seat at the table.
 She hasn't moved all meeting, just clenching and unclenching her jaw.
 Jungeun can see a smear of red on the toe of her bright blue suit.
 She rips her eyes away, feeling nauseous.

-Instead, she tries to focus on Hyunjin, whose breathing hasn't settled, half breaths and half sobs.
+Instead, she tries to focus on Hyunjin, whose breathing hasn't settled, half air and half sobs.
 "Let's get you to the Med-bay—"

 Hyunjin's eyes light up.
 "Yes—"